OpenSourceOV/caviconsole/instructions.md

     Press ESC then type ':wq' (without single quotes) and press ENTER

+    More information about using the vim text editor can be found [here](https://www.howtoforge.com/vim-basics).

 6. Reboot

     Type 'reboot' in the console or click the Raspberry icon top left and click 'Shutdown' and then select 'Reboot'.